wp-plugins/flickpress/readme.txt

 == Notes ==

-This plugin relies heavily on Dan Coulter's nice phpFlickr library ( <http://phpflickr.com/> ).
+This plugin is really just a wrapper for Dan Coulter's excellent phpFlickr library ( <http://phpflickr.com/> ).
 Using more than one plugin based on the library can cause conflicts, so I renamed the class in the library included with flickpress.
-If you're considering creating a plugin based on flickpress I highly recommend getting the latest official version of phpFlickr instead of using this modified version.
+I also edited (maybe broke!) the database cache code, so if you're considering creating a plugin based on flickpress I highly recommend getting the latest official version of phpFlickr instead of using this modified version.

 == Changelog ==
+= 1.9.3 =
+* Added various things to the popup tool.
+* Added username lookup option to widget.
+* Fixed editor buttons - HTML button is now only WP 3.3+ compatible.
+* Removed mysterious "border=0" from widget display function.
+* Updated phpFlickr to 3.1, fixed various issues.
+* Check for email address before trying to get images in widget/shortcode function.
+* Got rid of some WP 2.9 specific code.
+* Better settings validation.
+* Fixed some license stuff.
+* Made the user manager suck a little less.

 = 1.9.2 =
 * Fixed activation issue with deprecated upgrade-functions.php.